Numecent/Automated-Packaging/README.md

 # Cloudpaging Automated-Packaging
 This is a repository of JSON configuration files to showcase automated packaging with Cloudpaging technology.

-As this is a preview Numecent does not offer professional support services for automated packaging at this time.
+Numecent does not offer professional support services for automated packaging at this time.
 All support efforts are community driven.
 Please visit our [community discussion forum here](https://numecent.freshdesk.com/support/discussions/forums/1000229144).

 ## Overview
 Cloudpaging is a foundational technology framework and represents Numecent's vision to transform native software delivery, deployment and provisioning from the Cloud, both public and private, and on-premises.
 This patented technology makes it possible to lift and shift existing client applications to a new operating environment without all the hassle and expense of upgrading to new versions of your existing software.

 The Cloudpaging Studio is where the science begins in the form of application packaging.
 The Studio prepares the application for automated deployment, updates, and access settings based upon the predetermined permission levels within your organization.
-You can package your apps for Windows 7 and easily lift and shift them over to Windows 10.
+You can package your apps for Windows XP or 7 and easily lift and shift them over to Windows 10.

 For more information, please visit [www.numecent.com](https://www.numecent.com/).